 The monastery is believed to have been constructed in around 775-779 AD, under the patronage of the 38th king of Tibet, Trisong Detsen, and was constructed as a way to revitalize the failing Buddhist religion on the plateau.
-Buddhism had taken a downturn since the death of the 33rd king of Tibet, Songtsen Gampo, who first introduced it to the region in the mid-17th century.
+Buddhism had taken a downturn since the death of the 33rd king of Tibet, Songtsen Gampo, who first introduced it to the region in the 7th century.

 As the first monastery of Tibet, Samye is an important monastery for the Tibetan Buddhist culture, as it marks the true birth of Tibetan Buddhism, and was the site of the decisive debate that installed the Indian version of Buddhism as the national religion, instead of the Chinese Chen Buddhism that had previously been favored by Songtsen Gampo after the marriage to his wife, Princess Wencheng.
 For any explorer of the unique Tibetan religious-culture, this is a must-visit destination in Lhoka Prefecture and the monastery lies in a stunning location on the northern bank of the beautiful Yarlung Zangbo River.

 The Legends and Buddhist Gurus of Samye Monastery